-Selected sound design and composition include numerous works for Peggy Baker Dance Projects and productions with: Soulpepper Theatre Company, The Farber Foundry, The Stratford Festival, Young People’s Theatre, Nightwood Theatre, Project Humanity, Theatre Passe Muraille (Crash, his sound for which won a Dora Award), inDance, Tribal Crackling Wind, Canadian Rep Theatre, Volcano Theatre, Pleiades Theatre, MTC Warehouse and Necessary Angel.
+Selected sound design and composition credits include numerous works for Peggy Baker Dance Projects and productions with: Soulpepper Theatre Company, The Stratford Festival, Young People’s Theatre, Nightwood Theatre, Project Humanity, Theatre Passe Muraille (Crash, his sound for which won a Dora Award), inDance, Tribal Crackling Wind, Canadian Rep Theatre, Volcano Theatre, Pleiades Theatre, MTC Warehouse and Necessary Angel.

 …Astonishing and inspiring.
 You have found an adventurous form between music, philosophy, and radio.